 Montgomery County Same-Sex Child Custody Attorney

-Representing LGBT Individuals in Pennsylvania Custody Disputes
+Attorney Representing LGBTQ Individuals in Pennsylvania Custody Disputes

-A custody dispute can be a difficult proceeding no matter what your sexual identity is, but LGBT individuals may face unique challenges.
+A custody dispute can be a difficult proceeding no matter what your sexual identity is, but LGBTQ individuals may face unique challenges.
 Whether a same-sex couple is going through a contentious divorce or there is a question of parentage, they may need to educate the court or judge on their identities in order to reach a favorable outcome.
 As the legal landscape changes, Pennsylvania same-sex parents may not be sure what their rights are in the courtroom, especially when it comes to child custody cases involving adoption, stepparent rights, and artificial insemination.

-Issues Faced by LGBT Parents
+Issues Faced by LGBTQ Parents